dcwangmit01/playground/k8s-ipv6/README.md

   sh node-setup.sh kube-node-name IPv6-of-master fd00:5678::a 123456.0123456789abcdef
   ```

-  * kube-node-name: name of the kube node, needs to be unique within the same cluster
+  * `kube-node-name`: name of the kube node, needs to be unique within the same cluster
-  * IPv6-of-master: IPv6 Address of kube master
+  * `IPv6-of-master`: IPv6 Address of kube master
-  * fd00:5678::a: kube DNS' service IP, it has to be the 10th IP in service CIDR used by kube master
+  * `fd00:5678::a`: kube DNS' service IP, it has to be the 10th IP in service CIDR used by kube master
-  * 123456.0123456789abcdef: kubeadm token, this needs to be the same as the one used by kube master
+  * `123456.0123456789abcdef`: kubeadm token, this needs to be the same as the one used by kube master

 * Use pod definition in samples/ to create sample pod, so you can try out connection